Motihari

-Motihari is the headquarters of East Champaran district in the Indian state of Bihar.
+Motihari is a city and headquarters of East Champaran district in the Indian state of Bihar.
 It is located 80 kilometres west of Muzaffarpur and 152 kilometres northwest of the state capital Patna.
+In early days the land of Motihari was ruled by different kingdoms as Videha, Sunga, Kanvas.
+It is also believed that Champaran used to be a major part of King Janak's empire.
+Mahatma Gandhi started his famous Satyagraha movement from here.